mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 jump and circumstances can change from one port of call to the next.

-On military craft, the purser’s job is quite different.
+On military craft, the purser's job is quite different.
 Usually only assigned to capital ships (more than 5,000 tons), the purser and their staff are responsible for keeping the ship supplied.
 There is a common